redkubes/quickstart/gcp/README.md

 ### Install Otomi

 - Navigate to the `otomi-install` directory
-- Add your Project ID and Project Region to the `terraform.tfvars`
+- Add your Project ID and Project Region to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`
-- Open a terminal and run the following,
+- Open a terminal and run the following:

 ```bash
 # Initializes the directory